 LT226, LT227, LT322, LT833

 BA W623 Film Studies (Including Placement Year),

-The module provides an introduction to the basic skills required for fiction filmmaking.
-It gives hands-on experience of the film process: from pre-production to post-production.
-Students are introduced to the ways in which framing, camera movement, lighting, sound, editing, and other technical processes are instrumental in developing film form.
-Classes cover such topics as how shots are framed, how filmmaking affects acting, and how different editing techniques manipulate film narrative.
-Students on this course are encouraged to translate key concepts they learn on LT121 'Approaches to Film and Media' into film practice.
-Students will work individually as well as in small groups, devising their own projects under the guidance of their tutor.
+Classes cover such topics such as: how shots are framed, how lighting affects the mood of a scene or how different editing techniques manipulate film narrative.
+Students on this course are encouraged to translate key concepts they learn on LT121 ‘Introduction to Film Studies’ into film practice.
+Students will work individually as well as in small groups under the guidance of their lecturer.

 The aims of the module are:

 1. to enable students to develop the basic skills required for fiction filmmaking.